MstfTurgut/hotel-reservation-system/README.md

 <br>
 <br>

-And here is the event flow model:
+Here is the event flow model of this project:

 <img src="assets/saga1.png" width="800" alt="saga1">